AMReX-Codes/amrex/_sources/Basics.rst.txt

       ((0,0,64) (63,63,127) (0,0,0)) ((64,0,64) (127,63,127) (0,0,0))
       ((0,64,64) (63,127,127) (0,0,0)) ((64,64,64) (127,127,127) (0,0,0)) )

 It shows that ba now has 8 Boxes, and it also prints out each Box.

-In , BoxArray is a global data structure.
+In AMReX, :cpp:`BoxArray` is a global data structure.
 It holds all the Boxes in a collection, even though a single process in a parallel run only owns some of the Boxes via domain decomposition.
 In the example above, a 4-process run may divide the work and each process owns say 2 Boxes
-(Section [sec:basics:dm]).
-Each process can then allocate memory for the floating point data on the Boxes it owns (Sections [sec:basics:multifab] & [sec:basics:fab]).
+(cf section on :ref:`sec:basics:dm`).
+Each process can then allocate memory for the floating point data on the Boxes it owns
+(cf sections on :ref:`sec:basics:multifab` & :ref:`sec:basics:fab`).

-BoxArray has an indexing type, just like Box.
+:cpp:`BoxArray` has an indexing type, just like :cpp:`Box`.
 Each Box in a BoxArray has the same type as the BoxArray itself.
 In the following example, we show how one can convert BoxArray to a different type.

+.. highlight:: c++

 ::